Skip to main content

 Under option 2 we would create a new AWS account, and in it a new Kubernetes cluster.
 That cluster would run the Concourse web node and a number of worker nodes.

-To perform deployments, the workers would be given privilege enough to reach into other environments.
+To perform deployments, the workers would require privilege enough to reach into other environments.

 Going down this route would give us a single place to run deployments from, which would make it easy to see the state of any deployment across all environments.
 It would also give us a convenient place to run the types of jobs that aren't related to one environment, such as configuring GitHub access.